What payment methods can I use? Can I purchase Spine Essential now and upgrade to Professional later?

 to use your proxy server.

-The server is located on the east coast of the USA.
-If you are located in China or your Internet connection to the server is very slow, you may just need to try multiple times or try again later.
+The servers are located in Japan and Europe.
+If you are located in China or your internet connection to the servers is very slow, you may just need to try multiple times, use a VPN, or try again later.

 If you are entering the activation code for the first time, be sure to copy and paste the code so there can't be any typos.